gnai-creator/EidosDB/README.md

 EidosDB is a novel memory engine that combines symbolic reasoning with semantic embeddings and temporal dynamics.
 Instead of merely storing data, it treats each idea as a living entity that *remembers, decays, and adapts* based on use.

 Think of it as a **cognitive layer**—a memory that fades, reinforces, and ranks thoughts based on context and intensity.

 ---

+## 🧬 How It’s Different

+Unlike traditional vector databases or note-taking systems, EidosDB combines:

+- **Semantic memory** (via embeddings)
+- **Symbolic reasoning** (via dynamic metadata, intention, and decay)
+- **Temporal dynamics** (ideas evolve, fade, and strengthen)

+EidosDB is built as a **cognitive substrate** for AI — where ideas aren't just stored, but **exist, change, and compete** for presence.
+This makes it ideal for agents that need evolving symbolic knowledge, such as AGI prototypes, memory-based reasoning systems, and self-reflective assistants.

+---